How Businesses Can Use Alternative Financing to Strengthen Working Capital?

 Alternative finance refers to private credit and non-bank capital solutions that operate outside traditional bank lending frameworks.
 These solutions are structured to address enterprise-level liquidity needs through asset-backed and receivables-driven capital structures.
 These structures prioritize asset quality, receivables visibility, and cash flow generation over traditional credit scoring.

 Common types of alternative financing include invoice factoring, asset-based lending, purchase order financing, supply chain finance, and revenue-based funding.
-These methods allow businesses to tap into existing resources, such as unpaid invoices or inventory, to secure working capital and maintain operational continuity.
+These structures enable companies to leverage existing balance sheet assets, such as receivables or inventory, to generate liquidity and maintain operational continuity.

 For large businesses operating across complex industries, alternative financing is not just a backup plan.
 It is a strategic approach to manage liquidity, fund growth initiatives, and avoid disruptions caused by rigid lending structures.
 The goal is to maintain financial agility while minimizing delays and maximizing capital efficiency.